MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-android-app-error-corporate-ssl-account-is-untrusted.md

 Go to **Settings** > **System** > **Date and time** to check them.

 ## Custom authentication server
 If you're using a custom authentication server, the SSL certificate in the corporate authentication server may not be valid.
+Follow the guidance in [this article](https://support.microsoft.com/en-us/help/3203929/using-adal-to-authenticate-from-android-devices-fails-if-additional-ce) to test if your server is configured correctly.

-Please contact your organization's IT admin to help you.
+Please contact your organization's IT admin to help you with this test.

 ## Next steps
 * [Download the Android app](http://go.microsoft.com/fwlink/?LinkID=544867) from the Android app store.